3D box with a globe in the centre

 The global challenge around Race and Ethnicity for senior leaders

-Professor Doyin Atewologun and Dr. Manjari Prashar
+Dr. Doyin Atewologun and Dr. Manjari Prashar

 Short length read